Cozen Assessment, Campus Climate Survey, Annual Reports & Data Reporting, and Title IX Training Regulations

 Yes, however you must come back to the survey using the unique link provided in your email invitation and also use the same device as when you started the survey.

-If you have technical difficulties with the survey, please contact Dipthi Battapadi (Social Science Research Lab) at [email protected].
+IIf you have technical difficulties with the survey, please contact Side of Change Consulting at [email protected].

-For any questions or concerns related to the survey, please contact Principal Investigator, Dr. Mary Joyce Juan at [email protected].
+For any questions or concerns related to the survey, please contact Principal Investigators Dr. Brittnie Bloom and Dr. Marissa Salazar at [email protected].

 We welcome everyone to spread the word about this university-wide survey!
 Share this website link widely, as it is the central location for information about past and future surveys and survey results.
 Also, tell SDSU students to check their emails for their unique survey web link.